Gingerbread

 Flavor Profile

-Deep, rich caramel-like sweetness with subtle bitterness that provides complexity and color
+Rich, earthy sweetness with caramel undertones and subtle bitterness that adds complexity and moisture

 Seasonality